duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   f(a: 1, b: 2) # { a: 1, b: 2 }
   ~~~

+  method default parameters can be set using ruby 2.0 keyword arguments `def
+  my_method(name:, position: 1);end` They looks better than position arguments.
+  It will be an error if we call without required arguments, for example
+  `my_method position: 2`.
+It will be an error if we call with non existing arg
+  `my_method name: 'me', date: 3`.
+You can mix with position arguments.
+It does
+  not work if you instead of hash use object `ActionController::Parameters.new
+  name: 'me'` so you need to call with `my_method name:
+  ActionController::Parameters.new(name: 'me').name`
   In ruby > 2.0 you can use keyword arguments (params are exploded decomposed),
   for which you can define default values or they need to be required (hash key
   is required)